Juvenile Crime Victims’ Automatic and Requested Rights

 - Crime victims may be notified upon request of critical stage hearings for youth under probation supervision with the county Juvenile Department.

 - To receive notifications of hearings for youth committed to the custody of the Oregon Youth Authority, crime victims must provide their contact information.
 For more information or assistance call 503-373-7205.

 - Youth committed to the OYA for placement in a youth correctional facility (close custody) may be paroled.
 Crime victims may request to be notified when a youth committed to a correctional facility is released from custody.
 Youth on parole are supervised by the Oregon Youth Authority (OYA).

 - VINE (Victim Information Notification Everyday) gives crime victims 24-hour access to limited information about youth offenders in custody at OYA correctional facilities.
 You can use VINE by calling 1-877-674-8463 or by visiting VINELINK.com ».

 - If the youth is under the authority of the Juvenile Psychiatric Security Review Board, crime victims may provide their contact information to the Oregon Psychiatric Security Review Board by calling 503-229-5596 to be notified in advance of hearings, or when the youth is released, discharged or escapes.
 To be notified as soon as possible of an escape, contact the facility where the youth offender is committed.

 - In addition to any other remedy provided by law, the parent or parents of an unemancipated minor shall be liable for actual damages to person or property caused by any tort (wrongful act) intentionally or recklessly committed by the minor.
 [See ORS 30.765 » the complete statute].
 Please seek legal advice for further information.

 - If your rights are not honored, you can assert a claim of violation of crime victims’ rights.
 There are time limits for this right.
-For more information, visit the Crime Victims’ Services Division.
+For more information, contact Crime Victim and Survivor Services Division.